 Honorable Jessy C. Gogue

-As an Engineer Officer in the Marine Corps, his assignments included: Marine Corps Base, Quantico, Virginia; Camp Lejeune, North Carolina; Camp Pendleton, California; Camp Foster, Okinawa, Japan; Marine Corps Air Station, Kaneohe Bay, Hawaii, and the Navy-Marine Corps Reserve Center, Portland, Oregon.
-He was also an Engineer Detachment Commander at sea in the Western Pacific, training in places such as Japan, Hong Kong, Singapore, Malaysia, the Philippines, and Korea.
+He was also an Engineer Detachment Commander at sea in the Western Pacific, training in places such as Japan, Singapore, Malaysia, the Philippines, and Korea.
 He is also a graduate of the Marine Corps’ Amphibious Warfare School in Quantico, Virginia.
-During his military service, his awards included the Navy-Marine Corps Commendation Medal, the Navy-Marine Corps Achievement Medal with a gold star (second award), the National Defense Service Medal, and the Meritorious Unit Commendation ribbon with two stars (second and third awards).
+During his military service, his awards included the Navy-Marine Corps Commendation Medal, the Navy-Marine Corps Achievement Medal with a gold star (second award), the National Defense Service Medal, and the Meritorious Unit Commendation ribbon with three stars (second, third & fourth awards).
 Although selected for promotion to Major, Mayor Gogue resigned his commission in 1993.

 After returning to Guam in 1993, Mayor Gogue worked as a Computer Systems Supervisor for the Department of Administration.
-From 1993 to 1998, he managed and supervised the personnel who maintained Guam’s Public Welfare System.
-After leaving the government, he was contracted by Payless Markets’ Inc. to implement a new pharmacy dispensing and billing system for their SuperDrug franchise.
-Soon after completing this project with Payless in 1998, he took over as General Manager of Gogues’ Mini Mart and was a Consultant and Property Manager to GoPac Services, which he started.
+From 1993 to 1998, he managed and supervised the team that maintained Guam’s Public Welfare System.
+After leaving the government, he was contracted by Pay-Less Markets’ Inc. to implement a new pharmacy dispensing and billing system for their SuperDrugs’ franchise.
+Soon after completing this project with Pay-Less in 1998, he took over as General Manager of Gogues’ Mini Mart, Vice-President of Gogues, Inc. and was a Consultant and Property Manager to GoPac Services, a venture in which he started.

 Mayor Gogue is married to the former Elaine Shimizu Jesus of Asan and they have two children, Kimberly Michelle and David William, and a granddaughter, Kaitlyn Michelle.
-He is the son of Francisco and Primitiva (dec.)
-Gogue.
-His siblings include James (married to Jeong Ja of Denver, Colorado), Francis (married to Julia Boija), Benny (married to Ruth Borja of Oxnard, California), Cathy (married to Roy Siongco), and Lisa (married to Tommy Villanueva).
+He is the son of †Francisco and †Primitiva Gogue.
+His siblings include James and Jeong Ja Gogue, †Francis and Julia Borja Gogue, Benny and Ruth Borja Gogue, Cathy and Roy Siongco, and Lisa and Tommy Villanueva.

 Traditional Village Name: Chalan Pagu/Otdot • Population: 6,822